Find out about future meetings and what's new in HoPSIG.

 Venue: RCPsych, 21 Prescot Street, London, E1 8BB

 For more information on witness seminars go to: What is a witness seminar?

-Our guests – doctors, nurses, civil servants, and others – will talk about their experiences of mental health services in the 1960s.
+Our guests – doctors, nurses, civil servants, and others – talked about their experiences of mental health services in the 1960s.